hacksalot/HackMyResume/README.md

 =========
 *Generate beautiful, targeted resumes from your command line or shell.*

-FluentCMD is a **hackable, data-driven, Markdown-and-JSON-friendly resume authoring tool** with support for HTML, Word, PDF, plain text, and other arbitrary-format resumes and CVs.
+FluentCMD is a **hackable, data-driven, developer-friendly resume authoring tool** with support for HTML, Word, PDF, plain text, smoke signal, carrier pigeon, and other arbitrary-format resumes and CVs.

 [![](assets/office_space.jpg)][8]

-Looking for a desktop version with pretty timelines and graphs?
+Looking for a desktop GUI version with pretty timelines and graphs?
 Check out [FluentCV Desktop][7].

 ## Features

 - Runs on OS X, Linux, and Windows.
-If you can run Node.js, you can run fluentcmd.
 - Store your resume data as a durable, versionable JSON, YML, or XML document.
 - Generate multiple targeted resumes in multiple formats, based on your needs.
 - Output to HTML, PDF, Markdown, Word, JSON, XML, or other arbitrary formats.
+- Never update one piece of information in four different resumes again.
-- Compatible with the [JSON Resume][6] standard and [compatible tools][7].
+- Compatible with the [JSON Resume standard][6] and [authoring tools][7].
 - Free and open-source through the MIT license.
+- Forthcoming: StackOverflow and LinkedIn support.
+- Forthcoming: More themes!

 ## Install

-First make sure [Node.js][4] and [NPM][5] are installed.
+FluentCMD requires a recent version of [Node.js][4] and [NPM][5].
 Then:

 1. (Optional, for PDF support) Install the latest official [wkhtmltopdf][3] binary for your platform.
-2. Install fluentcmd by running `npm install` followed by `npm link`.
+2. Install **fluentcmd** by running `npm install fluentcmd -g`.
+3. You're ready to go!

 ## Use

-Assuming you've got a JSON-formatted resume handy, generating output resumes is easy.
+Assuming you've got a JSON-formatted resume handy, generating resumes in different formats and combinations easy.
 Just run:

-`fluentcmd inputs [outputs] [-t theme]`.
+`fluentcmd [inputs] [outputs] [-t theme]`.

-Where `inputs` is one or more .json resume files, `[outputs]` is one or more destination resumes, and `[theme]` is the desired theme.
+Where `[inputs]` is one or more .json resume files, `[outputs]` is one or more destination resumes, and `[theme]` is the desired theme.
 For example:

 ```bash
 # Generate all resume formats (HTML, PDF, DOC, TXT)